barrales-d/ConsoleGraphics/README.md

 Mini 2D graphics library in C++ for the console / terminal.

-Create drawings in the console
+Create drawings in the console!
 - Rectangles / Squares
 - Circles / Ellipses
 - Lines
 - Triangles with 1 color or interpolate with 3 colors using barycentric coordinates!
 - Text rendering using a minecraft style Font

 ## Simple program example:
 ```cpp